 Life at Mount Mary is exciting.
-With more than 40 clubs and organizations—like Shalom Club, Justice on the Rise and the International Club—and numerous events and programs—such as Waffle Wednesdays, karaoke, the international fashion show and fall festival—there’s never a lack of something to do.
+With more than 25 clubs and organizations – like Shalom Club, Justice on the Rise and the International Club – and numerous events and programs – such as Bingo, karaoke, the international fashion show and fall festival – there's never a lack of something to do.

 When it comes to applying for admission, we want to make the process as clear and easy as possible.
 We recommend that you start the international student admission process at least six months in advance of the semester in which you want to enroll.
 This way you will have enough time to submit all required documents and be able to best prepare for this transition.

 To apply for undergraduate study at Mount Mary University, you must be in the process of completing or have already completed high school.
 To apply, follow these steps: